DeepLearnI/auction-price-regression-tutorial/README.md

 ## Introduction

 This tutorial demonstrates how to make use of the features of Foundations Atlas.
-Note that any machine learning job can be run in Atlas without modification.
-However, with minimal changes to the code we can take advantage of Atlas features that will enable us to launch many jobs and organize our model experiments more systematically.
+Note that **any machine learning job can be run in Atlas without modification.** However, with minimal changes to the code we can take advantage of Atlas features that will enable us to:

+* launch many jobs efficiently
+* organize our model experiments results more systematically.

 This tutorial assumes that you have already installed Foundations Atlas.
-If you have not then you can download Foundations Atlas community edition for free from [this link](https://www.atlas.dessa.com/).
+If you have not, then you can download Foundations Atlas community edition for free from [this link](https://www.atlas.dessa.com/).

 In this tutorial we make use of this data from a Kaggle competition (https://www.kaggle.com/c/bluebook-for-bulldozers).
 The competition is about predicting the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and configuration.

 ## Enabling Atlas Features

 You are provided with the following python scripts:
-* driver.py: A driver script which downloads the dataset, prepares it for model training and evaluation, trains a
+* **driver.py**: A driver script which downloads the dataset, prepares it for model training and evaluation, trains a
 fully connected network with entity embeddings, then evaluates the model on the test set
-* model.py: Code to implement the neural network network
+* **model.py**: Code to implement the neural network

 Note that this code runs without any modification.

 To enable Atlas features, we only to need to make a few changes.
 Firstly add the following line to the top of driver.py and model.py:

 ```python